 An open courtyard will foster community so critical to produce artistic excellence, innovation, and the building up of an authentic Catholic community.
 The lot occupies more than a one half city block.
 The property was acquired in 2016 by a $1.5M gift from the Caster Family Foundation.

 - Mother Teresa of Calcutta Chapel - 240 S Maple.

 This imposing 5,000 sq. ft. structure was built in 1925 in the Mediterranean Revival architectural style, which was popular in California in the 1920s and 1930s, and drew heavily on the style of Mediterranean palaces and seaside villas.
 The rectangular building features a large, symmetrical primary facade with stucco walls and a red tiled roof.
-Architect Louis Gill is considered 'as one of the greatest architects in San Diego’s past.'
+Architect Louis Gill is considered 'one of the greatest architects in San Diego’s past.'
 He was nephew and one-time business partner of Irving Gill, another famous San Diego architect.
 The property was acquired in mid-2016 thanks to the generosity of many benefactors.

 The Chapel was named at the request of Terry & Barbara Caster, who were introduced to Mother Teresa in 1988.
 The Casters began supporting her Mexico ministry and together they built an orphanage and shelter for homeless in Tijuana.
 The naming honors the Caster's extraordinarily generous gift to the University.